 - The Lenz Heated Socks are available on Amazon, starting at $391.46.
 Buy now.

 Kids Ski Balaclava Buying Guide

 Balaclavas are a skiing must-have for children!
-Thus, they made our guide to kids ski gear.
+Thus, they made our guide to kids’ ski gear.
 We highly recommend them for kids visiting colder destinations, like the East Coast, Colorado, or the Alps.
-When staying in warmer areas, a half balaclava is still handy to have.
-In case you don’t know where to start, we’ve rounded up our favorite balaclavas for kids.
+When staying in warmer areas, a half balaclava is still handy.
+If you don’t know where to start, we’ve rounded up our favorite balaclavas for kids.